 The final version of our by-laws has been upload.
 Read them here.

-South Mississippi Genealogical and Historical Society meets at 7:00pm the first Tuesday of each month at 107 South Park Avenue, Hattiesburg, MS. The meeting room and library are located in the rear part of the Hattiesburg Water Dept. Bldg in the edge of Kamper Park.
-On rare occasion the date for a meeting is moved or canceled in which case a notice will be posted.
+South Mississippi Genealogical and Historical Society meets at 7:00pm the first Tuesday of each month at 307 2nd Avenue, Hattiesburg, MS. On rare occasion the date for a meeting is moved or canceled in which case a notice will be posted.

 It contains a modest collection of books and journals with emphasis on data from counties of South Mississippi.
 It now houses the Genealogy collection from the Library of Hattiesburg-Petal-Forrest County.